bootstraponline/sauce_rspec/README.md

 require 'sauce_rspec/rspec'
 ```

-Note that for Jenkins support, you must enable verbose mod in test-queue
+Note that for Jenkins support, you must enable verbose mode in test-queue
 otherwise stdout will not be printed in the Jenkins log.

 ```